stefanwm13/cyclophobic-reinforcement-learning/docs/index.md

   **Normalizing the cycle penalty**
   - An immediate cycle encountered after one step (agent is stuck) should not be weighted equally as a larger cycle.
-  - We thus weight $r^c$ according to the cycle size:
+  - We thus weigh $r^c$ according to the cycle size:
     - Let $\tau_{t=g} = \{s_k, a_k, s_{k+1}\} and \tau_{t=h} = \{s_n, a_n, s_k\}$ be two transitions that occur at timesteps $g$ and $h$.
 Moreover, $\tau_{t=h}$ produces a cycle as it encounters state $s_k$ from $\tau_{t=g}$.
     - Then the cycle size is: $\lambda^c = h - g$.
     - Thus the noralized intrinsic reward $r^c$ is extended as follows: $r^c = r^c / \lambda^c$.